IRFANSARI/Rex-URL-Shortener/README.md

 It was just a fun project, but hey if you find something that I should change feel free to send a pull request. <br/>
 Have Fun Guys !!! <br/>
 <br/>
-Here is the live website link: https://rex-url-shortener.onrender.com/
+Here is the live website link: https://rex-url-shortener.onrender.com/ <br/>
+Please try to open it in PC, I am not a big frontend guy.
 <br/>

 ## Table of Context